 Special eye drops could blur the stronger eye’s vision, forcing the brain to use the weaker eye.
 This option can help treat lazy eye in young children who may peel off the eye patch when parents are not around.

 Surgical treatments might be considered if lazy eye is due to strabismus or cataracts.
 Certain eye disorders, such as some refractive errors, could be cured with surgery.
 The type of surgery can vary based on the underlying cause.

-  These can be used in combination with other treatment methods for strengthening the eye muscles and improving vision development.
+These eye exercises can be used in combination with other treatment methods for strengthening the eye muscles and improving vision development.
 Vision therapy treatment includes: